home-assistant/supervisor/API.md

 #### MQTT

-This service perform a auto discovery to Home-Assistant.
+This service performs an auto discovery to Home-Assistant.

 - GET `/services/mqtt`
 ```json